ulissigroup/F22-06-325/_sources/notes/review_optimization.md

 Today we introduced the concept of finding minima/maxima in functions.
 This is an iterative process, much like finding the roots of a nonlinear function.
 You can think of it as finding the zeros of the derivative of a nonlinear function!
 This method is the root of many important optimization problems including regression.

 `scipy.optimize.minimize` is the preferred function for doing minimization.
 There are other more specific ones described at [https://docs.scipy.org/doc/scipy/reference/optimize.html](https://docs.scipy.org/doc/scipy/reference/optimize.html), but `minimize` has a more consistent interface and provides almost all the functionality of those other methods.

-Next time, we will look at how to apply minimization to regression problems.
+We also discussed how heuristic global optimization can be used to find function global minima.

 We covered a lot of ground today.
 The key points are:
 1. Regression is a minimization of an accumulated error function.
-2. If you need uncertainty on the parameters from a regression, use `pycse.nlinfit`.
+2. If you need uncertainty on the parameters from a regression, use `lmfit` or another package to handle the statistics, but think about the assumptions being made!
 3. If you need uncertainty on model predictions, you can either simulate it, or derive it.
-We will learn more about deriving it later.
+We will learn more about deriving it later in the context of machine learning models.